 With ignition off, the power outlets are deactivated.
-Additionally the power outlets are deactivated in the event of low battery voltage.
+Additionally the power outlets are deactivated in the event of low vehicle battery voltage.

-Electrical accessories that are connected must comply with the electromagnetic compatibility requirements laid down in DIN VDE 40 839.
+Electric accessories that are connected must comply with the electromagnetic compatibility requirements laid down in DIN VDE 40 839.

-Do not connect any current-delivering accessories, e.g. electrical charging devices or batteries.
+Do not connect any current-delivering accessories, e.g. electric charging devices or batteries.